Greiffenberg/minitwit/readme.md

 # MiniTwit Project - Group "LearnIT > GitHub"
 ## Second repo
-We are using [Travis-CI](https://github.itu.dk/mahn/OneDevOps/wiki/Travis-CI) to run our pipeline, but since Travis-CI can only connect and watch private repo's we have a second private repo, where the code from the master branch in this public repo is pushed to in our deply script
+We are using [Travis-CI](https://github.itu.dk/mahn/OneDevOps/wiki/Travis-CI) to run our pipeline, but since Travis-CI can only connect and watch private repo's we have a second private repo, where the code from the master branch in this public repo is pushed to in our deploy script

 ## Controlling the project
 A control script has yet to be implemented - see